Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 - **Added:** Design and distribute promotional content across social media and other channels to promote recognition events and enhance community involvement.
 - **Added:** Develop evaluation metrics to assess the effectiveness of the recognition program.
 - **Added:** Develop evaluation metrics to assess the effectiveness of the recognition program.
-- **Added:** Design and distribute promotional content across social media and other channels.
+- Design and distribute promotional content across social media and other channels.
   - **Added:** Schedule initial team training on recognition protocols.

 - **Month 2:**